guillermooo/sublime-undocs/source/reference/symbols.rst

 =====================================

 All metadata files
-share the same top-level structure, which is inherited from the Property List format.
+share the same topmost structure, which is inherited from the Property List format.